andraugust/andraugust.github.io/classical-mechanics.md

 - It makes coordinate transformations more convenient, such as if we move between a stationary and rotating coordinate system.
 - It allows us to conveniently incorporate constraints on trajectories through the use of _generalized coordinates_.

 Generalized coordinates let us step away from Cartesian coordinates and use whatever coordinates we want as long as they uniquely specify a system's state.
-For example, if we were modeling a double pendulum we could use one pendulum's angle relative to the vertical as the first generalized coordinate and the second pendulum's angle relative to the first's as the second, as opposed to aawkwardly using the x-y positions of each.
+For example, if we were modeling a double pendulum we could use one pendulum's angle relative to the vertical as the first generalized coordinate and the second pendulum's angle relative to the first's as the second, as opposed to awkwardly using the x-y positions of each.

 The convenience of generalized coordinates is furthered by the fact that they seamlessly integrate constraints into motion.
 For example, if a particle is constrained to move on a manifold, then by choosing generalized coordinates on that manifold we automatically get dynamics equations in terms of those coordinates.